Gene Stratton-Porter: Movie producer

 Stratton-Porter's stories remained popular among filmmakers after her death.
 RKO Pictures, a successor to Film Booking Offices, made Freckles and Laddie in 1935.
 Monogram Pictures made A Girl of the Limberlost (1934), Keeper of the Bees (1935), and Romance of the Limberlost (1938).
 Republic Pictures released The Harvester (1936) and Michael O'Halloran (1937).
 The original negatives and 35mm prints of these early films are unlikely to have survived; however, some 16mm versions created for television have been acquired by private collectors.

 A Girl of the Limberlost was adapted four times for film, first as a silent film produced by Stratton-Porter's production company in 1924 with Gloria Grey in the title role.
 The 1934 version was directed by W. Christy Cabanne and its cast included Marian Marsh in the starring role and silent-era film stars Henry B. Walthall, Betty Blythe, and Louise Dresser, an Indiana native.
 The 1945 version included Ruth Nelson.
 The 1990 made-for-television movie starred Joanna Cassidy as Stratton-Porter.
 Romance of the Limberlost (1938), directed by William Nigh, featured Indiana actress Marjorie Main in the role of the mean stepmother.

 The Keeper of the Bees was adapted four times as a movie.
 It was first released a silent film in 1925, starring Robert Frazer; in 1935 as a Monogram film starring Neil Hamilton; in 1942 for Columbia Pictures; and as Keeper of the Bees in a 1947 adaptation that was loosely based on the original novel.
-Stratton-Porter's granddaughter, Gene Stratton Monroe, appeared 1925 version in the role of Little Scout.
+Stratton-Porter's granddaughter, Gene Stratton Monroe, played Little Scout in the 1925 version.